BlauGroup/RNMC/GMC.md

 - <span style="color:#0066CC"> step_cutoff </span>: how many steps in each simulation.
 - <span style="color:#0066CC"> time_cutoff </span>: how much time in each simulation [s].

 When running GMC ensure that your input file paths are correct considering the executable is inside the GMC folder.
-Below is an example of how GMC can be run using the input files from `examples` (here step_cutoff is specified):
+Below is an example of how GMC can be run using the input files from [Examples](./Examples.html) (here step_cutoff is specified):

 ```
 ./GMC --reaction_database=../examples/GMC/rn.sqlite --initial_state_database=../examples/GMC/initial_state.sqlite --number_of_simulations=1000 --base_seed=1000 --thread_count=8 --step_cutoff=200